-To use this effectively, the reader is encouraged to browse the source code (e.g. in the eclipse IDE) at the same time as reading this description, and find each referred item in the source code and follow the flow as described here.
+To use this effectively, the reader is encouraged to browse the source code (e.g. in the ST Systemworkbench or CooCox IDEs) at the same time as reading this description, and find each referred item in the source code and follow the flow as described here.